 Last month we took a look at the preview of Real Time Strategy game Warhammer 40K game Battlefield Gothic Armada and today it’s getting it’s launch.
 In the late 1980’s Warhammer 40K launched as a tabletop strategy game.
 Set in the 41st Millennium is has fleets from numerous alien and human polities battle it out in a 2d environment.
 Battlefield Gothic: Armada takes this original concept and computerizes and updates it.

-When you start you’re given a bare couple of ships and can maneuver them around the virtual tabletop and engage in slowly increasing battles with your foes.
+When you start you’re given a bare couple of ships and can manoeuvre them around the virtual tabletop and engage in slowly increasing battles with your foes.
 Armada has two different aspects to this – preparation where you can pick, customize and build your fleet and units and the actual combat where you give your ships orders and engage in combat.
-The different fleets have different ideal styles of play from fast maneuverable but lightly armored to rammers to ships that seem almost unkillable if they could catch their enemies.
-If you’re looking for fast paced combat where every second counts you’re going to be disappointed.
+The different fleets have different ideal styles of play from fast manoeuvrable but lightly armoured to rammers to ships that seem almost unkillable if they could catch their enemies.
+If you’re looking for fast-paced combat where every second count you’re going to be disappointed.
 Armada is designed for the thinking strategist and as almost the first part of the tutorial introduces it encourages the use of slowed time and ship specialization.

 The game follows two separate tracks – the single and multiplayer.

-Single player is designed to be played first and after teaching you the basic game mechanics sets you in the path of a Chaos fleet invasion with a whole host of other complications from other polities.
-For a game that seems to sell itself on it’s multiplayer abilities I was very favorably surprised by the length and depth of the campaign and the ability (normally!) of the AI opponents.
+Single player is designed to be played first and after teaching you the basic game mechanics sets you in the path of a Chaos fleet invasion with a whole host of other complications from other policies.
+For a game that seems to sell itself on it’s multiplayer abilities, I was very favourably surprised by the length and depth of the campaign and the ability (normally!) of the AI opponents.